fanghenshaometeor/DIversity-via-Orthogonality/README.md

 DIO is a **model-augmented** adversarial defense and could cooperate with other **data-augmented** defenses together to even boost the adversarial robustness.

-In this work, several representative data-augmented defenses are selected:
+In this work, several representative data-augmented defenses are considered:
 - PGD-based adversarial training (AT)
 - TRADES
 - AWP